 Today, in celebration of all things arp-centric (and because I just watched all of Stranger Things in one sitting, becoming completely obsessed with its soundtrack overnight), I want to show you just how powerful the humble arpeggio can be, using just a single melodic pattern and a little simple music theory to build up a slice of soundtrack-inspired Synthwave.
 Here's the finished track so you have an idea of where we're headed:

-I’m going to use Logic Pro X’s new Retro synth for this tutorial but it goes without saying that you can try the techniques out with any synth and DAW combination you like - you’ll be able to download the MIDI and template project used at the end of the article to get you started in a flash.
-Let’s get arpy!
+I'm going to use Logic Pro X's new Retro synth for this tutorial but it goes without saying that you can try the techniques out with any synth and DAW combination you like - you'll be able to download the MIDI and template project used at the end of the article to get you started in a flash.
+If you enjoy the following you should also check out my breakdown of Stranger Thing's title music, but for now, let's get arpy!

 1. In The Beginning...